 Samsung C&T, Lilama win $940 mln contract for Vietnam's 1st LNG power plants

-HANOI, March 15 (Reuters) - PetroVietnam Power has awarded a $940 million contract to a consortium of South Korea's Samsung C&T Corp and Vietnam's Lilama Corp to build Vietnam's first LNG-fired power plants, Lilama said in a statement on Tuesday.
+HANOI, March 15 (Reuters) - A consortium of South Korea's Samsung C&T Corp 028260.KS and Vietnam's Lilama Corp has won a $940 million contract to build Vietnam's first LNG-fired power plants, Lilama said in a statement on Tuesday

-Under the engineering, procurement and construction (EPC) contract signed in Hanoi on Monday, the consortium will build the Nhon Trach 3 and Nhon Trach 4 plants with a combined capacity of 1,500 megawatts in Dong Nai province, the statement said.
+Under the engineering, procurement and construction (EPC) contract awarded by PetroVietnam Power POW.HM and signed on Monday, the consortium will build the Nhon Trach 3 and Nhon Trach 4 plants with a combined capacity of 1,500 megawatts in Dong Nai province, the statement said.

+Vietnam, which currently generates most of its electricity from coal, is drafting a new national power development plan that includes 22 LNG-fired power plants.

+Nhon Trach 3 and Nhon Trach 4 will use turbines produced by General Electric GE.N, Lilama said, noting the plants should start commercial power generation between 2024 and 2025.

 (Reporting by Khanh Vu Editing by Ed Davies)